 For more detailed information see: Pregnancy and air travel

 Bassinets can be requested on some international flights.
 See: Can I request a bassinet for my infant?

-If you're travelling with an infant you can't check in online, you must check in at the airport.
-See: Can I check in online?
+For now, on all other Jetstar flights, if you're travelling with an infant you can't check in online, you must check in at the airport.

 Proof of age, such as a birth certificate or passport, may be required for infants under 2 years.
 If you don’t provide an acceptable form of identification for the infant upon request at check-in, your infant may not be allowed to travel.